LalithKumar010/lalithkumar010.github.io/index.md

 ## Welcome to my website

 I'm a Passionate Ethical Hacker.
 I go by name LexiLominite in socials my real name is Lalith Kumar.
 I'm from India.
-I'm working on developing this site this site will be recreated very soon....
+I'm working on development of this site, this site will be recreated very soon....

 ## My Certifications
 - eLearnSecurity Certified Junior Penetration Tester (eJPT)